 Critical Questions to Consider for ERP Business Case

 According to Gartner, in order to deliver a persuasive and compelling ERP Modernization Business Case, CIOs ask themselves and provide the answer to these four questions:

 - What is it? — Explain what the business goals are of the project, what “ERP” means to your organization, and what your ERP roadmap looks like over time.

 - Why now? — Explain the current business situation, pain points, and implications (both good and bad) of acting and doing nothing.

 - Is the company ready for this? — Explain how ready is your company to take on the changes needed to be successful.

-- What are the risks in waiting? — Provide an honest assessment in business, not technology terms, of the risks (Being out of support, increase of costs, etc) of delaying the start of the project for a certain period of time.
+- What are the risks in waiting? — Provide an honest assessment in a business, not technical terms, of the risks (Being out of support, an increase of costs, etc) of delaying the start of the project for a certain period of time.